telerik/kendo-ui-core/docs/controls/editors/upload/modes.md

         $("#photos").kendoUpload();
     });

-For detailed information on how to send metadata to the save handler and receive metadata in the Upload widget, see [this article]({% slug metadata_upload_widget %}).
+For detailed information on how to send metadata to the save handler and receive metadata in the Upload, refer to [this article]({% slug metadata_upload_widget %}).

 For more information on how to handle the uploaded files, refer to the documentation of your specific server technology.

 ## Asynchronous Mode

 In this mode, the Kendo UI Upload requires dedicated server handlers to store and remove uploaded files.
-Files are uploaded immediately or, optionally, after the confirmation from the user.
+Files upload immediately or, optionally, after the confirmation from the user.
 The upload request is executed out-of-band without interrupting the page flow.

+**Figure 2: An Upload in the asynchronous mode**

 ![](/controls/editors/upload/upload-async.png)